YuanRayChang/Solidworks_Macro_Tutorial/README.md

 Because there is little information on the internet.
 So I decided to write one.

-Many other tutorials have tought the way to record a macro, and run the macro on Solidworks.
+Many other tutorials have taught the way to record a macro, and run the macro on Solidworks.
 However, this is not enough.

 Someone like me want to use an .exe file, so that I can call the macro directly by command window, instead of Solidworks.